thoughtbot/react-native-typescript-styles/README.md

 Kick-start your new React Native TypeScript project with simple, organized styles and have less churn in your style files.

-React Native has no standard framework for structuring styles.
-This results in each project using a unique structure, which makes it harder to switch between projects and work efficiently.
+Every React Native project uses styles, but React Native itself is not opinionated in how to organize them.
+This puts the burden on the developer to decide on and implement a method of organization, which takes time and effort that you could be spending on feature development.

 This project is a starter framework for organizing styles in new React Native projects.